apladi/carlton/README.md

 # carlton
-The successor to LadiBe, the worst web server ever.
+The successor to LadiBE, the worst web server ever.
+Carlton is a basic web server that only supports `HTTP 1.1`.
 # features
 - [x] Supports html files and text
 - [ ] Supports images